nextcloud/documentation/admin_manual/installation/nginx_examples.rst

    2.)
 When you have used SPDY before, the nginx config has to be changed from ``listen 443 ssl spdy;`` to ``listen 443 ssl http2;``

-nginx: caching ownCloud gallery thumbnails
+nginx: caching Nextcloud gallery thumbnails
 ==========================================

-One of the optimizations for ownCloud when using nginx as the Web server is to combine FastCGI caching with "Cache Purge", a `3rdparty nginx module
+One of the optimizations for Nextcloud when using nginx as the Web server is to combine FastCGI caching with "Cache Purge", a `3rdparty nginx module
 <http://wiki.nginx.org/3rdPartyModules>`_  that adds the ability to purge
 content from `FastCGI`, `proxy`, `SCGI` and `uWSGI` caches.
 This mechanism